dtinit/data-transfer-project/Documentation/Developer.md

 ## Misc Updates
 There is a rest version of the client and demo-server in progress.
-While it is not complete yet and lacks some of the features in the http based client, it is still runable and works for all services that implement oauth2.
+While it is not complete yet and lacks some of the features in the http based client, it is still runnable and works for all services that implement oauth2.

 The following runs the client-rest api
   * `cd client-rest`